learning-zone/java-basics/java-programs.md

 #### Q. Return the sum two largest integers in an array
 #### Q. How to search an array to check if an element exists there?
 #### Q. How to copy array in Java?
+#### Q. Write a function to find out longest palindrome in a given string?
 #### Q. Can you make array volatile in Java?
 #### Q. How to find top two numbers from an integer array in Java?
 #### Q. Can you pass the negative number as an array size?